Graduate Coursework

 Overview

-Hear from Associate Professor Michael Pianta who will delve deep into the Doctor of Optometry program, the first of its kind in the southern hemisphere and how it is creating a new benchmark in optometric education.
-You will have the opportunity to hear from current students in this interactive session.
+Hear from course coordinator Associate Professor Anthea Cochrane and Head of School, Professor Andrew Metha, who will delve deep into the Doctor of Optometry program, the first of its kind in the southern hemisphere and how it is creating a new benchmark in optometric education.
+You will also have the opportunity to hear from current students and ask questions in this interactive session.